Internet Explorer Mobile: Version 11

-Furthermore, the button to refresh the page is now placed on the address bar, and the open tabs can be displayed on other Microsoft devices besides the smartphone in use: if a user is logged in with his Microsoft account on both his Windows 8.1 device and Windows Phone device, tabs on Internet Explorer 11 will synchronize automatically.
+Furthermore, the button to refresh the page is now placed on the address bar, and the open tabs can be displayed on other Microsoft devices besides the smartphone in use: if a user is logged in with a Microsoft account on both the Windows 8.1 and Windows Phone devices, tabs on Internet Explorer 11 will synchronize automatically.

 Version 11 Update

 Microsoft made several changes to Internet Explorer Mobile to make the browser more compatible with sites designed for mobile Safari (iOS) and Chrome (Android).
-To accomplish this, Microsoft adopted features used in Safari and Chrome, emulates legacy WebKit features, and claims to web servers that it is iOS or Android compatible.
+To accomplish this, Microsoft adopted features from Safari and Chrome, emulated legacy WebKit features, and told web servers that it is iOS- or Android-compatible.
 The new version of Internet Explorer Mobile was released with Windows Phone 8.1 Update.